felipe300/astro-codingInPublic/src/content/blog/post-4.md

 title: Why is this CSS so weird?
 date: 2022-12-09
 author: Anna Dixon
-image: "/images/post-4.jpg"
+image: /images/post-4.jpg
 description: The global css file for this site is a bit different than I’d write things normally, but I’m trying to keep you from having to write a bunch of random classes.
 draft: false
 category: CSS
+slug: css-weird
 ---

 Nisi duis ex aliqua eu officia eiusmod duis magna pariatur.
 Irure laborum qui